 1Rehoboam went to Shechem, for all Israel had come to Shechem to make him king.

-2It came to pass when Jeroboam the son of Nebat heard of it (for he was yet in Egypt where he had fled from the presence of king Solomon, and Jeroboam lived in Egypt,
+2It came to pass when Jeroboam the son of Nebat heard of it (for he was in Egypt, where he had fled from the presence of king Solomon), that Jeroboam returned out of Egypt.

-3and they sent and called him), that Jeroboam and all the assembly of Israel came and spoke to Rehoboam, saying,
+3They sent and called him, and Jeroboam and all Israel came, and they spoke to Rehoboam, saying,

 9He said to them, “What counsel do you give, that we may return answer to this people who have spoken to me, saying, ‘Make the yoke that your father put on us lighter?’”

-10The young men who had grown up with him spoke to him, saying, “Thus you should tell this people who spoke to you, saying, ‘Your father made our yoke heavy, but make it lighter to us,’ you should say to them, ‘My little finger is thicker than my father’s waist.
+10The young men who had grown up with him spoke to him, saying, “Thus you should tell the people who spoke to you, saying, ‘Your father made our yoke heavy, but make it lighter on us,’ thus you should say to them: ‘My little finger is thicker than my father’s waist.

 12So Jeroboam and all the people came to Rehoboam the third day as the king asked, saying, “Come to me again the third day.”

-13The king answered the people roughly and forsook the counsel of the old men that they had given him,
+13The king answered them roughly, and king Rehoboam forsook the counsel of the old men

-14and spoke to them according to the counsel of the young men, saying, “My father made your yoke heavy, but I will add to your yoke.
+14and spoke to them according to the counsel of the young men, saying, “My father made your yoke heavy, but I will add to it.
 My father chastised you with whips, but I will chastise you with scorpions.”

-18Then king Rehoboam sent Adoram, who was over the men subject to forced labor; and all Israel stoned him to death with stones.
-King Rehoboam made speed to get him up to his chariot, to flee to Jerusalem.
+18Then king Rehoboam sent Hadoram, who was over the men subject to forced labor; and the children of Israel stoned him to death with stones.
+King Rehoboam made speed to get himself up to his chariot, to flee to Jerusalem.

 19So Israel rebelled against the house of David to this day.